Charles Villiers Stanford (1852-1924)

 “In Stanford’s music the sense of style, the sense of beauty, the feeling of a great tradition is never absent.
 His music is in the best sense of the word Victorian, that is to say it is the musical counterpart of the art of Tennyson, Watts, and Matthew Arnold.”

 — Ralph Vaughan Williams

-Charles Villiers Stanford was a composer, conductor, and, for nearly all of his adult life, professor of composition at Cambridge and at the Royal College of Music, of which he was a co-founder.
+Charles Villiers Stanford was a composer, conductor, and, for most of his adult life, professor of composition at Cambridge and at the Royal College of Music, of which he was a co-founder.
 He wrote music for the concert hall — seven symphonies, 11 concerti, nine operas, 28 chamber works — and sacred works for a worship setting.

 His instrumental and operatic work was eclipsed at the turn of the century, partly by his former composition students including Samuel Coleridge-Taylor, Gustav Holst, Ralph Vaughan Williams, and Frank Bridge, who was an important influence on Benjamin Britten.
 Stanford is now known chiefly for his choral and vocal work.

 Stanford was Irish, born in Dublin to musical parents.
 (His father was bass soloist for the Irish premiére of Mendelssohn’s Elijah.)
 He was a prodigy, giving his first piano recital at age 7 and already composing when he was 8.
 By the time he was 12, Stanford was able to play Chopin mazurkas at sight and whatever music his hands were large enough to play.